 Senior Executive Advisor

-Elizabeth A. Zimmerman is an emergency manager with over 30 years of experience.
-A nationally recognized leader in emergency management, Zimmerman has a passion to assist disaster survivors in times of crisis.
+Elizabeth A. Zimmerman is an internationally recognized emergency manager with over 35 years of experience.
+As a leader in emergency management, Zimmerman has a passion to assist disaster survivors in times of crisis.
 Zimmerman received a Presidential appointment in 2009 to the Federal Emergency Management Agency (FEMA).
 Zimmerman administered all aspects of the agency’s response and recovery efforts and served as the highest ranking woman at the agency.
 During her tenure, she oversaw more than 930 disasters, emergencies and fire declarations, delivering over $6.5 billion to 1.7 million individuals and families and more than $27 billion in federal disaster assistance to state, local, tribal and non-profit groups.
 Zimmerman was also appointed as the Department of Homeland Security’s representative to the American Red Cross Cabinet Council and to committee leadership positions within the National Emergency Management Association (NEMA).

 Under Zimmerman’s leadership, Zimmerman also implemented a mandatory disaster management training program for all Senior Executive Service (SES) employees.
-This training prepared SES employees to lead the nation in response and recovery operations.
-Additionally, Zimmerman was responsible for the development and performance of some 9,000 employees supporting states, local communities, and tribal nations in disaster response and recovery efforts.
+This training prepared SES employees to lead the federal government in response and recovery operations.
+Additionally, Zimmerman was responsible for the development and performance of some 9,000 employees supporting states, territories, local communities, and tribal nations in disaster response and recovery efforts.

-- 2009 Emergency Management Accreditation Program – Eric Tolbert Distinguished Service Award
+- 2009: Emergency Management Accreditation Program (EMAP) – Eric Tolbert Distinguished Service Award